textpattern/textpattern.github.io/administration/write-panel.md

 <img alt="Figure 2" src="http://docs.textpattern.io/img/write-panel-article-view.png" srcset="http://docs.textpattern.io/img/write-panel-article-view.png 1x, http://docs.textpattern.io/img/write-panel-article-view@2x.png 2x">

 * **Text**: This tab is active by default and is the one you actually draft your article in.
 The Text view works just like a regular text editor (not a word processor).
-To give your text formatting, you will have to know either Hypertext Markup Language (HTML), or use @@Textile@@.
-Textile is a remarkably simple text editing syntax that allows you to format text for the Web without having to know HTML (more about using Textile is provided in the section @@Textile help@@ below).
+To give your text formatting, you will have to know either Hypertext Markup Language (HTML), or use a text filter such as (the default) Textile.
+Textile is a remarkably simple text editing syntax that allows you to format text for the web without having to know HTML (more about using text filters is provided in the section [Text formatting help](#text-formatting-help) below).
 * **HTML**: This tab will show you what your article looks like in HTML format, assuming you have used HTML or Textile to do any formatting.
 If you have, you will see the resulting HTML syntax incorporated in your text.
 You cannot do any editing in this view, it is for previewing your HTML work-in-progress only.
 * **Preview**: This tab will show you what your text will look like (whether you used HTML or Textile) once it is live on the Web.
 You cannot do any editing in this view, it is for previewing your work-in-progress only.